 bought cheaply (3-5 euros/meal) at the University of Crete restaurant.

-Arrangements for such a scenario are under negotiations
+Arrangements for such a scenario have already been

-with apartment hotels in Ammoudara, about 5km from the Physics Dept.
+made with apartment hotels in Ammoudara, about 5km from the Physics

 public transportation from Ammoudara to the university requires